coalsparks/chomper/README.md

 ## Installation
 It's a single html file and four image files.
 All five files need to be in the same directory.

 * Version 2 only uses the single html file.
+The image files are no longer necessary.
 * Version 3 has html, js and css files (one of each).
 They need to be placed in the same directory.

 ## License